priism-center/shinyquiz/README.md

 ## Installation

-shinyquiz is currently in development and is available to test by installing via:
+shinyquiz is now on CRAN.
+You can also install the latest development version from GitHub:

 ``` r
 # install latest release from cran